FrankYLai/RadarLineFinder/README.md

 ## Command Line Arguments
 ```
 test: Number id of the test.
 Currently 3 tests supported with ids [1,2,3].
+Corresponds to the test numbers as seen in the report.
 Required

 -i, --iterations: Number of iterations to run the fit function.
 Default: 20